mirage335/arduinoUbiquitous/README.md

 See "_prog/core.sh" for details.

+# Automation
+Anchor script shortcuts neighboring "ubiquitous_bash.sh" are intended for end-users, or other scripts, to launch specific actions.

+./_arduino_debug ./_lib/Blink
+./_arduino_blink

+Interface shortcuts, named "_interface*", bridge applications used internally (eg. gdb debugger interface to atom text editor), and are not intended for end-users.

 # Dependencies
 Nothing that would not be installed on a typical Linux development machine.
 Just run "./ubiquitous_bash.sh _setup" or "./ubiquitous_bash.sh _test" to install/check.